Our Governance

 ENTSO-E was formally established and given legal mandates by the EU’s Third Energy Package, which was adopted in July 2009.
 Although the Third Energy Package did not formally apply until March 2011, ENTSO-E was created in December 2008 and fully operational as of July 2009.

-The Articles of Association and Internal Regulations were further reviewed and improved in September 2014.
+ENTSO-E Articles of Association and Internal Regulations have been adopted by ENTSO-E Assembly in June 2011 and further reviewed and improved in September 2014 and in September 2023.

 The Articles of Association govern, among others, the operation of ENTSO-E, its membership, the roles and relationships between the various ENTSO-E’s bodies and the distribution of voting rights between the members.